 Notaries are not authorized to prepare or complete documents for others or give legal advice on any matter relating to a document.

-No, the library does not provide witnesses.
-If your document requires witnesses, please bring them with you.
-Make sure they have proper identification with them as well.
-(See below, valid photo ID) You may not approach strangers in the library to serve as witnesses.
+No, we do not provide witnesses.
+If your document requires witnesses, please bring them with you and make sure they have proper identification with them as well.
+(See acceptable forms of ID above.)
+You may not approach strangers in the library to serve as witnesses.
 Witnesses must be personally known to you and be willing to stand up in court on your behalf, should that become necessary in the future.

 Generally, it takes 5-10 minutes per document for a notary visit.
 Though the visit could take longer if there are multiple transactions.